OGGM/oggm-edu/docs/classes_howto.rst

 great resource `Teaching and Learning with Jupyter <https://jupyter4edu.github.io/jupyter-edu-book/>`_ for an in-depth introduction).
 At OGGM, we use notebooks frequently for our own `lectures <https://fabienmaussion.info/teaching/>`_ or `tutorials <https://oggm.org/tutorials>`_, and we are big fans!
-They allow to convey knowledge in an interactive and fun way, and they encourage active learning.
+They help convey knowledge in an interactive and fun way, and they encourage active learning.

 Visit the `OGGM-Edu-Notebooks <https://oggm.org/oggm-edu-notebooks>`_ webpage to see them in action!
-And our :ref:`nbs_in_class` will help you to get started with your class.
+Our :ref:`nbs_in_class` page will help you to get started with your class.

 .. _existing-classes: